themagicalmammal/howtolinux/README.md

  ```bash
  sudo apt remove --purge gvim* vim* && sudo apt autoremove
  ```
- - **Popsicle USB creator** - If you create USB's you should keep this tool but I am a old Etcher user and want to stick with it that's why I removed this
+ - **Popsicle USB creator** - If you create USB's you should keep this tool but I am an old Etcher user and want to stick with it that's why I removed this
  ```bash
  sudo apt remove --purge popsicle* && sudo apt autoremove
  ```